ZeejahWaseem/App_Capstone/README.md

 We proceed to import the data into a dataframe and view its contents in order to have a basic idea of the features we are working with.

-madfhantr.csv ( This is our Training data) madhante.csv ( This is our Testing data)
+madfhantr.csv ( This is our Training data)

+madhante.csv ( This is our Testing data)

 We combine the applicant and coapplicant income features into one feature, as these are closely related.

 As we look at the data we notice that there are some missing values in a few of the columns that we will later decide whether to drop or to replace.

-We notice that there is a class imbalance between the loans that have been approved and the loans that have not.
-We need to be wary of that fact as we proceeed as our model may end up being bias towards approving the loan as it is most common.
-This also makes us aware of the metrics that we want to use as accuracy may not be the best indicator as a dummy classifier that could predict the majority class should have a 68% level of accuracy.
+Continuing forward with the data we notice that there is a class imbalance between the loans that have been approved and the loans that have not.
+We need to be wary of that fact as we proceed because our model may end up being bias towards approving the loan since it is most common.
+This also makes us aware of the metrics that we want to use, accuracy might not be the best indicator as a dummy classifier that could predict the majority class should have a 68% level of accuracy.
 We instead will use precision as a metric which will insure the bank is not burdened with unwanted risk when providing loans to applicants.
+The precison metric will lower the incidents of false positives, that is to say loan applicantions being sent for futher review when they should be automatically denied.

 *Image